What do you need to make an ideal iPhone filmmaking kit?

 The Zhiyun Smooth Q2 is a small motorized 3-axis stabilizer that gives stable video recording and a calmer, more professional look.
 It offers plenty of creative options for film production thanks to special effects such as the Dolly Zoom, Vortex mode and motive tracking features.
 It has a battery spend of up to 17 hours.

-It's an extremely, and I mean extremely, small gimbal, so, it's super easy to have ready to lock and roll at all times.
+It's a tiny gimbal, so it's super easy to have ready to lock and roll at all times.

 Freefly Movi Cinema Robot Smartphone Stabilizer